PalakBansal13/TestRepo/README.md

 ---

-1. Opan Api.Core Project using [visual Stiduo](https://visualstudio.microsoft.com/downloads/ 'Visual Studio').
+1. Open API.Core Project using [visual Studio](https://visualstudio.microsoft.com/downloads/ 'Visual Studio').
-2. Open `Solution Explorer` Then Go to `transition.Entities` > `EntityClass` \
+2. Open `Solution Explorer` and go to `transition.Entities` > `EntityClass` \
 ![SolutionExplorer.jpg](SolutionExplorer.jpg "SolutionExplorer.jpg")

-3. Create Your Entity Class File Inside Area Folder. eg:- in above Image `Example.cs` is Entity class File. and `UIManual` Is Area Name.
+3. Create your entity class file inside Area folder. eg:- in above Image `Example.cs` is entity class file and `UIManual` is Area name.
-    - Click [here](#entity-class) to learn, How to Creact Entity Class File.
+    - Click [here](#entity-class) to learn how to create Entity class file.

-4. After Creating Entity Class File.
-Then Build `transition.ScaffolderUI`. \
+4. After creating Entity class file, build `transition.ScaffolderUI`. \
 ![ScaffoldBuild.jpg](ScaffoldBuild.jpg "ScaffoldBuild.jpg")

-5. If you Want to Change the Database name then Open `appsettings.Development.json` file Then Make changes in the ConnectionString.
+5. If you want to change the Database name then open the` appsettings.Development.json` file and make changes in the ConnectionString.

 ## &nbsp;

 ## Step 2 Run The Scaffolder
 ---
-6. After Building Project Run `transition.ScaffolderUI` \
+6. After building the project successfully, run `transition.ScaffolderUI` \
 ![RunScafolder.jpg](RunScafolder.jpg "RunScafolder.jpg")

-7. After Succesfully Run.
-It show Scaffolder UI As Shown in below.\
+7. After succesfull run, It will show the Scaffolder UI as below.\
 ![NewScaffolderScreen.jpg](NewScaffolderScreen.jpg "NewScaffolderScreen.jpg")

-8. In Scaffolder UI 1st We have to select WebUI project Folder.
+8. In Scaffolder UI, select WebUI project folder in the UI path.( no need to select API path as it is selected by default)
-9. Now In `Select Area` Section You can able to see the Area name Which We created in Point 4.
-When We select Area name then inside `select Entities` we can able to see the Entity names which we created.
+9. Now in the `Select Area` section, you should be able to see the Area name which we had created in Point 4.
+When we select Area name, then inside `select Entities` we should be able to see the Entity names which we had created previously.
 ![FilledScaffolderScreen.jpg](FilledScaffolderScreen.jpg "FilledScaffolderScreen.jpg")

-10. After Selecting Area name and Entity.
-Select the functionality.
+10. After selecting Area name and Entity, select the functionality.
-    * `Scaffold UI` - Check if you want to scaffold ui.
+    * `Scaffold UI` - Check if you want to scaffold UI.
     * `Scaffold API` - Check if you want to scaffold API.
-    * `Run migration` - check if you are scaffolding for 1st time or added/removed column form entity class file. it will create table or add/update column or relations into database.
+    * `Run migration` - Check if you are scaffolding for the first time or added/removed the column from the entity class file.
+It will create the table or add/update columns or relations into the database.
-    * `Select Parent` - If you are scaffolding Child Entity then you can select parent for that entity.
+    * `Select Parent` - If you are scaffolding child entity then you can select a parent for that entity.
-    * `Scafold Child` - If you want child also get scafolded. while scafolding some parent entity then check this.
+    * `Scaffold Child` - If you want child entity should also get scaffolded while scaffolding some parent entity then check this.

-11. After Selecting functionalities. press Scaffold button and wait until it get completed.
+11. After selecting functionalities, press the Scaffold button and wait until it gets completed.

-12. after scaffolding get completed.
-Stop the `transition.scaffolderUI` and then build `transition.API`  and run it in similar way we build & run `transition.ScaffolderUI`.
+12. After scaffolding gets completed, stop the `transition.scaffolderUI` and then build `transition.API`  and run it in a similar way as we had built & run `transition.ScaffolderUI`.

-13. While `Transition.API` is runing. open WebUI Project on [visual studio code](https://code.visualstudio.com/ "visual studio code") (recommended)
+13. While `Transition.API` is running, open WebUI project on [visual studio code](https://code.visualstudio.com/ "visual studio code") (recommended)

-14. make sure that changes have done after scaffolding
+14. Make sure that changes have been done after scaffolding.

-15. Run the Project on terminal using `ng serve` command.
+15. Run the Project on the terminal using the `ng serve` command.

-16. In WebUI open `env.json` file and make sure baseURL is pointing to `https://localhost:44360/api`
+16. In WebUI open the `env.json` file and make sure baseURL is pointing to `https://localhost:44360/api`

-17. After Running Api and WebUI Successfully. open browser and test check the changes on `https://localhost:4200`
+17. After running API and WebUI successfully, open the browser and check the changes on `https://localhost:4200`

 >## NOTE
-> If You face any error during in above process.
-Please contact to Developer
+> If you face any error during above process, Please contact to the Development team.